mutuaMkennedy/simple-blog/README.md

 # Introduction
 This is a simple Django blog application using wagtail CMS.
-The application also includes common configs required when setting up a production-ready Django project.

 # Getting started
 Clone the repository: